jguegant/tech.blog/content/C++/sfinae-introduction.md

 	f(1); // Calls void f(...) { }

 All the expressions won't lead to a **SFINAE**.
-A broad rule would be to say that all the **substitution** out of the function/methods **body** are "safes".
+A broad rule would be to say that all the **substitutions** out of the function/methods **body** are "safes".
 For a better list, please take a look at this [wiki page](http://en.cppreference.com/w/cpp/language/sfinae).
 For instance, a wrong substitution within a function **body** will lead to a horrible C++ template error:

 	:::c++
 	// The compiler will be really unhappy when it will later discover the call to hahahaICrash.